WGBH/stock-sales-2/app/views/collections/sports.md

 ## Short

-Tennis at Longwood, the Boston Marathon, the Celtics.<br/>
+Tennis at Longwood, the Boston Marathon, the Celtics.
 Golf and Ice Skating

 ## Medium